top of page

 Fun Facts

-2. The original building and its furnishings cost the county $120,000 when it was built.
+-The current building and its furnishings originally cost the county $120,000 when it was built.
 The restoration in 2007-2008, which restored it to its original beauty, cost more that $9 million dollars.

 bottom of page